 }

-In just a few steps, we built a webhook endpoint in small, testable pieces:
+In a few steps, we built a webhook endpoint that:

-Check out the full code example to try it locally.
+Check out the Marble Next.js example to try a fuller setup locally.